kingemma0430/GenerateYearlyReport/README.md

 Generate Yearly Report for Vendor
 Download all the monthly reports for a specific vendor and generate a yearly report.

+As 2021 year has no more Monthly Report, so, I just used 2020 as Report year.
+If don't find Monthly Report for a month, it will record it in Log.

 Steps:
 1.1 Open the ACME System 1 web application.